Protylium/Panel/README.md

 # Protylium Panel

 Protylium® is a free, open-source game server management panel built with PHP, Laravel, and Node JS.
-Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
+Designed with security in mind, Protylium runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.

 Stop settling for less.
 Make game servers a first class citizen on your platform.